memes/pi/v2/README.md

 ### OpenTelemetry metrics and traces

 Both `pi server` and `pi client` support an optional flag to set an OpenTelemetry collector where span and metric data will be sent.
-Use the `--otlp-endpoint` flag with an address:port specifier, and configure the collector to relay traces and metrics to any supported analyser.
+Use the `--otlp-target` flag with an address:port specifier, and configure the collector to relay traces and metrics to any supported analyser.

 ## Installing binaries